|Cold Flame - The Acoustic Collection

 AWAY IN THE DISTANCE

-Originally written many years ago, Patrick first introduced this song about city life prior to the band's headlining appearance at the Vienna Folk Festival in Austria in 2008.Since this time the song has become a very popular part of the acoustic set and due to interest in this tune the chaps now perform an extended version with a brand new third verse.
+Originally written many years ago, Pat first introduced this song about city life prior to the band's headlining appearance at the Vienna Folk Festival in Austria in 2008.Since this time the song has become a very popular part of the acoustic set and due to interest in this tune the chaps now perform an extended version with a brand new third verse.

 Stage favourite and popular local radio tune which regularly appears towards the end of an acoustic soiree.
-First appeared on the Seven Seas album and reflects Patrick's thoughts about guardian angels.
+First appeared on the Seven Seas album and reflects Pat's thoughts about guardian angels.
 This is the latest updated and extended version of the song reflecting how the piece has developed as a real tour de force during the last few years featuring soaring dual violin parts.

 MERRILY KISSED THE QUAKER

 A traditional instrumental tune which crept into the acoustic set some ago and has remained a standard since.
 Not surprisingly a great favourite with audiences.
 A nice blend of piano accordion and violin.
-Tweaked and extended of course by band members to give it that extra Flame appeal.
+Tweaked and extended of course by band members to give it that extra appeal.